FuriousCatInteractive/MarmotteWorld/README.md

 2. Download and install the [Oculus Runtime for Windows](https://developer.oculus.com/downloads/).

-3. Download and run the [UnityFalcon](https://github.com/kbogert/falconunity/releases) server to make the haptic harm communicate with Unity.
+3. Download and run the [UnityFalcon server](https://github.com/kbogert/falconunity/releases) to make the haptic arm communicate with Unity.

 4. Build with Unity and run the ```directToRift``` executable.